Get the Skills to Be an IT Professional

 Don’t let financial concerns stop you from achieving your career goals.
 As a CD-ED student you can pursue both Provincial and Federal Student Loans and a wide variety of other options including Government Agency programs, student credit, corporate bursaries and much more.

 If you’re considering Financial Aid to help finance your career training, we highly recommend you contact a Financial Planner first.
 Our knowledgeable Financial Planners can tell you which documents to obtain and they have the school-related info you need to complete things like the Canada Student Loan application.
 Applying for Financial Aid can be a complicated procedure, but our experienced staff will break it down and walk you through the process simply and easily.

 Our continued commitment to the ongoing achievement of our students and the success CD-ED alumni enjoy as a result of their experience with our program is part of why CD-ED recently received a 95% satisfaction rating from former students.

 Take the First Step

 Fill out the form on the side of this page to learn more.
-Find out if a future as an Desktop and Network Support Specialist is right for you.
+Find out if a future as an IT Professional is right for you.